 Advantages of Planting Shrubs

 Shrubs are a type of plant usually woody in nature and growing without a single master shoot to act as the leader of the plant branches.
-There are numerous advantages found from planting these plants, including an improvement in soil and water conditions.
+There are numerous of Advantages Of Planting Shrubs , including an improvement in soil and water conditions.
 Trees and shrubs are often planted in are where the soil and landscape require regeneration.

 The planting of native species usually requires less fertilizer and chemical products to establish and maintain growth once the plant is established.
 When planted, the movement of chemicals and pollutants through surface water is limited by the low base of these plants.
 Other forms of conservation advantages found through the use of shrubs include the ability of wildlife to shelter and feed on certain species' flowers, foliage, and fruits.